Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 A coffee store again, obviously.
 She brought out her Mac, surfing LinkedIn for jobs.
-If she failed to find one before her flight back, she might consider applying for the postgraduate education, maybe in mathematics or cyber security specialization, both were in the data field.
+If she failed to find one before her flight back, she might consider applying for the postgraduate education, maybe in mathematics or cybersecurity specialization, both were in the data field.
 What a neat move.
 If you can't get a job, get a Master's!

 I was at a loss for what to do during this, but being surrounded by this atmosphere drew me back to one thing I always ponder.
 How do people find it easier to concentrate in places like these ?
 Indistinct chatter, expensive drinks, smooth background jazz, a time-bomb reminder to leave after 11 P.M – all of that in return for something called the ultimate concentration ?
-One of my friends asserted that only a professional ambiance brings high efficiency and productivity.
+One of my friends used to assert that only a professional ambiance brings high efficiency and productivity.
 Dude, there's a f*cking coconut here!
 \
 \
 \